- October 12, 2021

 About

-Monster Crown is a single player and multiplayer role playing game.
+Monster Crown is a single player and multiplayer open world role playing game with a fantasy theme.
 It was developed by Studio Aurum and was released on October 12, 2021.
-It received mostly positive reviews from both critics and players.
+It received mostly positive reviews from critics and neutral reviews from players.

-- The game is plagued with numerous bugs and glitches, including UI issues and game-breaking soft locks.
+- The game is plagued by numerous bugs and glitches including visual errors, softlocks, UI issues, and game-breaking crashes, negatively impacting the gameplay experience.

-“The game's story makes no sense and doesn't tell you where to go.”
+“The game’s story also makes no sense and doesn’t tell you where to go.”

 Monster Crown: Old School Pokémon With A Twist – Switch Review